joelwk/chanscope-knowledge-agents/README.md

   - Comprehensive error handling with detailed feedback
   - Batch processing for high-volume requests
   - Authentication and rate limiting for production use
+  - Persistent task tracking with detailed status reporting
+  - Automatic cleanup of old results with history preservation

 For greater technical details and examples, refer to the [knowledge-agents](https://github.com/joelwk/knowledge-agents) repository.